What is a Scene? Understanding and Using the Basic Unit of Story Structure

 #8: Does the scene end too late?
 While I don’t think this is by any means inevitable if you’re using a scene-and-sequel structure, I do think you need to avoid having a long drawn-out section of character angst about what to do next.
 If they need all day to think about it, end the scene and start the next one at the point at which some new action happens.

 #9: Is the action over too quickly?
 It’s tricky to judge the pace of a scene while you’re writing, because writing out the words takes so much longer than reading them.
 Even if you’re writing an action scene, readers won’t want it to rush by too fast: they want to enjoy all the excitement.

 #10: Does the action drag on too long?
 Watch out for scenes that seem to meander back and forth without really progressing, or scenes that involve lots of thinking and not much doing.

 And finally, a bonus #11 … Does the scene involve a chat over tea/coffee?
 I think any scene I’ve ever attempted to set in a cosy coffee shop has ended up being cut (or swiftly relocated).
 Yes, it might be realistic for your characters to sit down and have a civilised conversation over a nice cuppa … but that’s not going to be terribly exciting to read about.

 This isn’t an exhaustive list – if you have a different question that you ask yourself about your scenes, please feel free to add it in the comments below.

 If you want to thoroughly edit scenes you’ve already written, I recommend downloading C.S.
 Laskin’s excellent .pdf on scene structure, which has a more detailed checklist.
-She’s been working her way through that checklist in a series of posts too, so check out her blog (Live Write Thrive) for those.

 Your Next Scene